pabloroxo/pabloroxo/README.md

 ## 🙂 About me

-<b>As a computer scientist and software engineer, I love absolute everything about computing and programming.</b>
+<b>As a computer scientist and software engineer, I love absolute everything about computing and programming.
+Looking for job positions to develop applications in Vue.js or Flutter in the frontend, and Laravel in the backend.
+I’m also open to work with other stacks including Angular, React + Native, Kotlin, Swift, Python, Go, Rust…</b>

 ## 🌎 Languages